pjkowalczyk/ODSC_StoredDataStories/README.md

 # StoredDataStories
-Materials (code &amp; data) for the ODSC West 2019 workshop: 'From Stored Data To Data Stories: Building Data Narratives With Open-source Tools'
+Materials (code & data) for the ODSC East 2020 Virtual Conference workshop: 'Building Data Narratives: An End-to-End Machine Learning Practicum'

 ## Why *data narratives*?
 + The machine learning campaign is nearing its conclusion.
 Data has been collected and curated.
 Features have been engineered.
 Multiple models have been built and evaluated.